What are Non-Fungible Tokens? NFTs Explained

 Collectibles

 CryptoKitties are one example of an NFT-secured collectible.
-However, the collectibles industry is vast, with Art collecting making up a substantial portion.
+However, the collectibles industry is vast, with Art collecting and NFTs making up a substantial portion.

-Experts could verify and certify paintings and sculptures before issuing a non-fungible token.
-If the owner of a particular piece of artwork wants to sell it, they can list the NFT on an auction as proof of ownership.
+Experts could verify and certify paintings and sculptures before issuing non-fungible tokens (NFTs).
+If the owner of a particular piece of artwork wants to sell it, they can list the NFTs on an auction as proof of ownership.

-Because art assets are owned on the blockchain, this type of certification prohibits fabrication and fraud in the art industry.
+Because NFTs are owned on the blockchain, this type of certification prohibits fabrication and fraud in the art industry.

 Sports